8kto/ttrpg-lotfp-helpers/README.md

 - [x] Add coins and calculate the encumbrance
   - [x] Track different kinds of coins
 - [x] Inventory is saved in locale storage and survives the page reload
-  - [ ] State can be saved in URL and shared
+  - [ ] State can be exported and imported
 - [x] Languages support
 - [x] Responsive layout, mobile devices support
 - [x] Equipment sets